Labour shortage in Quebec : the Quebec government proposes solutions for temporary foreign workers

-When I say recent changes, we are actually still in the process of the changes that are coming in the next few weeks to answer labour shortage.
+When I say recent changes, we are actually still in the process of the changes that are coming in the next few weeks to answer labour shortage in Quebec.
 Let’s hope it’s even shorter in the days to come!

 To summarize the situation a little bit, here is what is happening: in August 2021, we received information from the Ministère de l’Immigration de la Francisation et de l’Intégration and the Ministère du Travail, announced specifically by Mr. Boulet, that the temporary foreign worker program was going to be able to integrate unskilled or low-skilled positions within the framework of simplified processing.